Major / Colonel William Stryker, Jr.

-- Evil Has a Bad Sense of Humor: He sometimes tries making jokes at Pool's expense, but they're all unfunny and cruel, particularly because his emotionally stunted delivery ruins the timing.
+- Evil Has a Bad Sense of Humour: He sometimes tries making jokes at Pool's expense, but they're all unfunny and cruel, particularly because his emotionally stunted delivery ruins the timing.

 - Evil Is Petty: He makes a point of being especially cruel to Wade for no adequate reason other than the fact Pool keeps making jokes (and calling him Francis).
 After finding a method of torture that finally triggers Wade's dormant mutant genes, he decides to torture Wade some more, just because he can.

 - Face Death with Dignity: Ajax doesn't flinch at the prospect of Deadpool killing him.

 - Faux Affably Evil: Ajax can be chatty and snarky from time to time, but it's nothing more than a facade.
 He can even keep up his act while torturing people.

 - Feel No Pain: One of his abilities is feeling absolutely no pain.
 It serves as a bit of a counter to Pool's powers, which allow him to heal, but he feels every strike, while Ajax doesn't heal (not as much as Wade, at least) but can feel nothing.

 - For the Evulz: Even after Wade gains his powers, and there is no need to put him back in the asphyxiation device, Ajax puts him back in the machine, driven by a desire to inflict pointless cruelty.